cedadev/cis/doc/medium_plugin_tutorial.rst

 Medium
 ------

-For this example we will look at the Aeronet data reading plugin.
+For this example we will look at the AERONET data reading plugin.
-Aeronet is a ground based sun-photometer network that produces time-series data for each groundstation in a csv based text file.
+AERONET is a ground based sun-photometer network that produces time-series data for each groundstation in a csv based text file.
 There is some information about the ground station in the header of the file, and then a table of data with a time column, and a column for each of